 Washing: Machine or hand wash in warm water (40 C/108 F) ideally using our Woolskin Sheepskin Wash/Shampoo.
 Do not use soap or washing detergents containing enzymes or bleach.
 Spin to remove excess water.

 Drying: Dry flat ideally over several lines for support and gently stretch to shape while damp.
 Keep away from direct sunlight and artificial heat as these may damage your sheepskin.
 Do not tumble dry or iron.

 Our lambskin gloves with the suede finish are supplied pre-treated with ScotchGard Leather Protector making them showerproof.
 However their resistance to water and staining can be improved significantly by applying two light coats of our Sheepskin Protector when new or after washing.
 Our Black Nappa gloves don't need any further protection as they have a semi-gloss finish.

 Prevent excessive soiling.
 Light stains can be removed using a damp cloth.
-To provide the best care for your gloves, the manufacturer of our Hazletts gloves recommends dry cleaning with a specialist drycleaner.
+To provide the best care for your gloves, the manufacturer of our Hazletts gloves, that we used to sell, recommends dry cleaning with a specialist drycleaner.

 For our Four Peaks New Zealand sheepskin gloves: